 “Humility is the most over-rated of human emotions.”

-So says Harvey Mackay in his book, “Swim with the Sharks Without Being Eaten Alive”, and Harvey is a very well respected author and businessman.
+So says Harvey Mackay in his book, “Swim with the Sharks Without Being Eaten Alive”, and Mackay is a very well respected author and businessman.

 When I read that, I was horrified.
 The people I admire all have a degree of humility about them – along with integrity, it’s one of the things that I think are fundamental to living a good life.